usethesource/rascal-language-servers/rascal-vscode-extension/README.md

 This extension is under development, some stuff is still buggy.
 Please consider it an alpha-quality try-out version.
 Your constructive feedback is much appreciated at <https://github.com/usethesource/rascal-language-servers/issues>.

-**This extension only works with Java 8; it has to be ported to Java 11 and higher still.**
+**This extension works best Java 8; most features work well with Java 11, but higher will cause breakage.**

 For other things we are working on have a look here:
    * https://github.com/usethesource/rascal-language-servers/issues ; on the current extension
    * https://github.com/usethesource/rascal/issues ; on the Rascal language independent of the IDE

 ## Release Notes

+### 0.1.6

+* Rascal is now properly reporting progress
+* Parametric DSLs can defined inlayHints to annotate a source tree

 ### 0.1.5